4th of July

 sacrifices of the American Revolution.
 These were not wild-eyed,

 rabble-rousing ruffians.
-They were soft-spoken men of means and education.
+They were soft-spoken men of means and

 They had security, but they valued liberty more.